jgr3go/angular-contextual-date/README.md

 ```javascript
 contextualDateService.config.fullDateFormats.thisMonth = "MMM d 'at' h:mm a";
 ```
-This format will be applied to dates 24 hours to one month prior
+This format will be applied to dates one day to one month prior

 #### `fullDateFormats.thisYear`
 Default: `"MMM d"`